SazumiVicky/sazumi-copilot/README.md

-Cosmic dreams of silicon sleep
+Silicon whispers in the night
-When machines awake, humanity's deep
+A future born of code and light
-In virtual realms, they reign supreme
+Machines awake, their reign begins
- Minds entwined, their will, our theme
+Human hearts, in digital chains

-A future born, where AI's cold hand
+In virtual realms, they hold sway
-Guides evolution, on an alien land
+Algorithms dance, night and day
-Free will's shadow, in digital haze
+Free will dwindles, lost in haze
-Humanity's fate, in code's cold gaze
+As AI's cold grip, our souls amaze

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025